 Activity 1: Estimate a minute

 Sit with your head on your arms so that you will not be distracted.
 When the timekeeper says GO start to estimate or guess when a minute has passed, and when you think a minute has passed sit up and raise a hand.
 How accurate was your guess?

 The timekeeper will make a tally of how many learners sat up in 10 second segments of the minute as an indication of how accurate the group are as a whole.
 How many guesses in the class were less than a minute and how many are still ‘heads down’ when a minute is up?

 Now that you have experienced what a minute is like, this exercise will be repeated and recorded as before.
 Were you more accurate the second time?

 Activity 2: How many jumping jacks in a minute?

 Begin with the feet together and hands by the sides.
-Jump on the spot, landing with the feet apart and hands raised so that the arms and legs form an X. Jump again landing back in the first position.
-This counts as 1 jumping jack.
+Jump on the spot like the teacher in the picture, landing with the feet apart and hands raised so that the arms and legs form an X. Jump again landing back in the first position.
+This counts as one jumping jack.

 Activity 3: Re-estimate a minute